Do you keep track of your customers’ customer journey?

 At this stage, the company must ask how to help him choose, to clarify his ideas.

-Some interesting suggestions for continuing the customer journey could be to offer a free limited trial or a free consultation or helpful guide to learn about the products.
+Some interesting suggestions for continuing the customer journey could be to offer a free limited trial or a free consultation or helpful guide to learn about the products. - Action.

 The last stage is the action stage, in which the customer journey ends with the purchase of the product or service.